 Aside from weather conditions, other factors like seed type, growth stage, and soil type would also affect how long your grass seed can live without water.

-For some other varieties that don’t stay dormant, frequent watering, favorably, each evening is very essential.
-Either way, regular watering would speed up the sprouting of the seeds whether it’s the dormant type or not.
-Also, make sure to grow seed types that are favorable for your prevalent weather condition.
+For varieties that don’t go dormant, frequent watering, especially each evening, is even more essential for their germination.
+But then, either way, regular watering would speed up the sprouting of the seeds, whether it’s the dormant type or not.

 Your soil type would also determine how often you’d need to water your grass seed.
 If your soil retains water, your grass seeds can survive without water for a couple of days.

-On the other hand, highly porous soil types that tend to drain water too quickly would hardly go a day without water.
-So it’ll be great for you to figure out your soil type and do what works for you.
+On the other hand, highly porous soil types tend to drain water too quickly and would, therefore, hardly go a day without water.
+So, it’ll be great for you to figure out your soil type and do what works for you.

 Grass seeds have varying water requirements at different stages of growth.
 If your grass seeds are dormant or just yet to sprout, they can live without water for a week.
-But when it starts to germinate, it’ll need water daily to help accelerate its growth process.
+But when they start germinating, they’ll need water daily to help accelerate their growth process.

 So it is recommended that you water your grass seed twice daily during germination, that is, in the morning and evening.
-For grass sprouts, the shoots can retain water, so they can go for a few days.
+For grass sprouts, the shoots can retain water, meaning they can go for a few days before they need watering.

 How Often Should Grass Seed be Watered?

-How often you should water your grass seed depends on the climatic condition of your region then.
+The frequency at which you should water your grass seed depends on the climatic condition of your region.

 - If you live in a geographical area where the weather is cool and favorable, you can just water it two times daily.
-You don’t allow your seed grass to lack water for more than 12 hours.
+Just ensure that you don’t allow your seed grass to lack water for over 12 hours.

-- Whereas, if you live in a very dry area, you should water your grass seed at least 3-4 times a day to prevent it from drying off.
-This is a result of the fact that when the temperature is too hot, it hastens the process of dryness of the seed grass and, as a result, would eventually lead to its death.
+- However, if you live in an extremely dry area, water your grass seed at least 3-4 times a day to prevent it from drying.
+This is because when the temperature is too hot, it hastens drying out and can eventually lead to the death of the grass seed.

 So all that is required is just 5 minutes of watering each time.
-By constant watering, your grass seed will be able to maintain a moderate level of wetness of about 20 inches deep and, as a result, improve its absorption rate of moisture and nutrient level absorption.
+By constant watering, your grass seed will be able to maintain a moderate level of wetness of about 20 inches deep, improving its absorption rate of moisture and nutrient level absorption.

 If you don’t water it as often as possible at this stage, it is only a matter of a few days before you wake up and find it all dried out.
-Watering the grass seed won’t take too much of your time since it would have grown after 2-3 weeks.
+Fortunately, watering the grass seed doesn’t demand much of your time, especially considering that it will have started to grow after 2-3 weeks.

 How Long Can You Store Dry Seeds Before Planting Them?